 Trump’s former campaign manager however did win the support of Italy’s Interior Minister Matteo Salvini and has also made an appearance at a number of far-right rallies and conventions across Europe, including alongside National Rally leader Marine Le Pen in France at the beginning of the year.

-He held a public lecture in Budapest last May, during which he met with Prime Minister Orban – whom he repeatedly praised and called “Trump before Trump” – and said he visited Hungary a couple of times since then to meet with Hungary’s strongman and his aides – meetings that were not made public.
+Steve Bannon held a public lecture in Budapest last May, during which he met with Prime Minister Viktor Orban – whom he repeatedly praised and called “Trump before Trump” – and said he visited Hungary a couple of times since then to meet with Hungary’s strongman and his aides – meetings that were not made public.

 “If I could, we would headquarter the movement in Budapest.
 I love it so much there.
 But obviously it is not practical.
 We will spend a lot of time in Hungary between now and election day”, Bannon told RTL.
 He also gave more details about his involvement in Hungary: “John McLaughlin who is my pollster in the United States is going to run this overall polling effort in Europe, he is also the pollster for Orban in Hungary”.